 Federal Universal Charge

-This charge is the method in which the telephone company recovers its contribution to the Universal Service Fund.
+This charge is how the telephone company recovers its contribution to the Universal Service Fund.
 This fund supports programs such as Lifeline, schools, and libraries.

 FCC Access Charge

 The Access Recovery Charge or “ARC” is a gradual, measured, monthly charge adopted by the Federal Communications Commission (FCC).
-This multi-year transition fee is just one part of the Inter Carrier Compensation (ICC) Reform.
+This multi-year transition fee is just one part of the Inter-Carrier Compensation (ICC) Reform.
 The Access Recovery Charge is designed to recover increased network costs for access circuits used to provide service to customers.
-Overall, the ICC Reform is to facilitate a continued investment in the broadband infrastructure.
+Overall, the ICC Reform facilitates a continued investment in broadband infrastructure.
+This fee is only applied to business line customers.

 Go to our website for more information regarding online billing (SmartHub).